 Major religions: Christianity, Islam

-Tipping: Tipping is standard practise in Mozambique, with 10% of the bill being the norm in restaurants.
+Tipping: Tipping is standard practice in Mozambique, with 10 percent of the bill being the norm in restaurants.
 Tipping tour guides, cleaners and porters is also common in Mozambique.

 Internet domain: .mz